opensvc/docs.opensvc.com/source/introduction.rst

   * business continuity
   * high availability clustering
+  * scalable replicating services
-  * providing reliable and abstracted method to stop, start and move a service or a group of services
+  * providing reliable and abstracted method to deploy, purge, stop, start and move a service or a group of services

 * Configuration management